leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 - Selenium <sub>(interactive browsing)</sub>
 - BeautifulSoup <sub>(page extracting)</sub>

+Every though process and techniques could be used for every other site, but the actual coding I am going to do will be working for this site only.
+Other sites have other structure and other HTML markup.

 ### Cookies Popup ###

 The first thing you will encounter is the 'accepting cookies popup'.